andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 * If the transaction is canceled, the transaction will need to be tried again at a less busy or contentious time
 * A long running statement may be canceled by the statement timeout.
 Consider raising the statement timeout just for the migration duration.
 Strong Migrations gem does this by default, it sets a longer session-level statement timeout for the migration.

-### Definition for "Table rewrites" triggered by some DDLs
+### Definition for Table rewrites triggered by some DDLs

 Definition for table rewrites: